Sambego/frequency-calculator/README.md

 # Frequency calculator

-This is a small, simple library to calculate the frequency of a music note.
+This is a small library to convert frequencies to steps, notes and octaves.

 To use this library, get the files with NPM or bower:
 ```